 Portal hypertension is caused by a spike of blood pressure in your portal vein .
 When your portal venous pressure gradient goes beyond five mmHg, it is likely that you have portal hypertension .
 Note that the portal vein plays a key role by carrying blood to the liver from other digestive organs.
 A blockage hampering the blood flow in the liver leads to a spike in blood pressure, which is known as portal hypertension.
 This increase in blood pressure makes veins around the stomach and esophagus enlarged and fragile.
 Veins in this condition are called varices.
 Blood loss is possible due to this condition.

 The function of the portal vein is different from the other veins in your body.
 While the rest of the veins carry blood from all your body parts to your heart, the portal vein carries blood from the pancreas, stomach, and other digestive organs to your liver.
 Any disruption in this process leads to portal hypertension.
 This can be harmful to your health unless treated in time.
-Read on to know the causes of portal hypertension, portal hypertension symptoms, portal hypertension treatment, and more.
+Read on to know the causes, symptoms, treatment portal hypertension, and more.

 The primary cause of portal hypertension is cirrhosis.
 This is when scars form on the liver and are caused by alcoholism or hepatitis.
 Other causes of cirrhosis, which are also causes of portal hypertension, are as follows:

 - A build-up of iron in your body

 - Non-alcoholic fatty liver disease

 Portal hypertension is a condition that is usually associated with cirrhosis.
 As such, there are no symptoms to identify the condition separately.
 However, certain complications may indicate portal hypertension, which are: